-If the Mortgages constitute a custom pool, the pool arrangement may be terminated at any time prior to the maturity date of the Securities, provided that the Issuer and all holders of the outstanding Securities have entered into an agreement for such termination.
-Upon formal notification with satisfactory evidence that all parties to the termination agreement have concurred, and upon return of all certificated Securities to Ginnie Mae for cancellation, the guaranty will be terminated.
+The pool arrangement may be terminated at any time prior to the maturity date of the Securities, provided that the Issuer and all holders of the outstanding Securities have entered into an agreement for such termination.
+Upon formal notification with satisfactory evidence that all parties to the termination agreement have concurred, and return of all certificated Securities to Ginnie Mae for cancellation, the guaranty will be terminated.

-Certain United States Federal Income Tax Aspects
+Federal Income Tax Aspects